Qualification: A Level Art & Design (AQA)

 Art and Design is a practical course where observational drawing is a vital element and this will need to be evident in your journals/sketchbooks.

-Students should be prepared to visit museums and galleries to support their studies and make use of the sixth form studio.
+Students should be prepared to visit museums and galleries in their own time in order to support their studies, as well as making use of the sixth form studio during independent study time.

 Coursework